 For me at least, pétanque seems like the quintessential French pastime, evoking images of groups of ageing men playing on shimmeringly hot days in shady small town squares.

-Pétanque is a form of boules, and somewhat related to the sport of bowls (like cricket, another legacy of the British Empire), except that as it is played on a gravel surface, the balls are thrown rather than rolled.
+Pétanque is a form of boules, and somewhat related to the sport of bowls, except that as it is played on a gravel surface, the balls are thrown rather than rolled.
 I was charmed to discover that the small wooden ball that the players aim to land the larger hollow metal balls closest to is called a 'cochonnet' (piglet), which ably illustrates the rural origins of the game!

 This photo was taken in one of the small public parks between Canal St Martin and Place du Bastille.